camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/slack-inbound.md

 5. Deploy the diagram to activate the webhook.
 6. Navigate to the **Webhooks** tab in the properties panel to see the webhook URL.

-## Make your Slack inbound Connector for receiving notifications executable
+## Make your Slack inbound Connector for receiving event notifications executable

 ![Start event SNS connector](../img/connectors-slack-inbound-start-filled.png)